How to cite this paper

 direct implementation of streaming APIs in Java through one-to-one mappings to an

-underlying streaming API in C. Instead, we have concentrated on gathering information on
+underlying streaming API in C. Instead, we have concentrated on gathering information

 the C side into data structures that can then be passed to the Java side.
-However, using
+However,

 either C pointer-based structures or C++ objects is problematic because these are